KarMiles/physio-clinic/README.md

     - from django.contrib import messages - used for temporary on-screen messages.
     - from django.contrib.auth.tokens import PasswordResetTokenGenerator - used for secure communication.
     - from django.contrib.auth.models import User - for utilizing Django built-in User model functionality.
-    - from django.contrib.auth.mixins import LoginRequiredMixin and AccessMixin - for granting access to website's functionality based on user's login status.
     - from django.db import models - for utilizing model structure.
     - from django.shortcuts import render - for rendering a page as a result of running a function.
     - from django.http import HttpResponseRedirect - for redirecting to a page in the process of running a function or a class.